 It’s not about being paranoid and “protecting your civil liberties”.
 It’s about being sensible with what you do online.
 Consider whether you’d be content for everything you do on the internet to be seen by anyone.
 That goes beyond the sites you visit, but extends to passwords and sensitive information being visible as well as discreet information and communications about and between you and your family.

 Times are changing and it’s time to improve your online security.
 Using an OpenVPN is currently the best way to achieve that.
-I personally use Private Internet Access and I’m very happy with their service and their price.
+I personally use Torguard and I’m very happy with their service and their price.